jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     curl http://198.18.128.101:30800/api/v1/graphs/igpv4_graph/edges | jq .
     ```

-   - The API also has auto-generated documentation at: <a href="http://198.18.128.101:30800/docs/" target="_blank">http://198.18.128.101:30800/docs/</a>
+   - The API also has auto-generated documentation at: [http://198.18.128.101:30800/docs/](http://198.18.128.101:30800/docs/)

 We'll test the Jalapeno UI a bit later in the lab.

 ### BGP SRv6 locator
 In lab 1 we configured an SRv6 locator for the BGP global/default table.
-When we get to lab 6 we'll use these locators as we'll be sending SRv6 encapsulated traffic directly to/from the Amsterdam and Rome VMs.
+When we get to *`lab 5 Part 2`* we'll use these locators as we'll be sending SRv6 encapsulated traffic directly to/from the Amsterdam and Rome VMs.
 With our endpoints performing SRv6 encapsulation our BGP SRv6 locator will provide the end.DT4/6 function at the egress nodes **xrd01** and **xrd07** to be able to pop the SRv6 encap and perform a global table lookup on the underlying payload.

 2. Optional: ssh to **xrd01** and re-validate end.DT4/6 SIDs belonging to BGP default table:
     ```